-The current Agartala is although a Hindu dominant city, yet, the tribal festivals like Garia Puja, Kharchi festival and more are celebrated with the same fervour as Diwali and Durga Puja.
-Agartala holds a special place on every traveller's list due to the Neermahal, where the famous boat race is also organized every year.
+The current Agartala is although a Hindu dominant city, yet, tribal festivals like Garia Puja, Kharchi festival, and more are celebrated with the same fervor as Diwali and Durga Puja.
+Agartala holds a special place on every traveler's list due to the Neermahal, where the famous boat race is also organized every year.
 Apart from the Neermahal and boat race, the state is bound to amaze you with its picturesque scenery, and rich flora, and fauna.

-1. Ujjayanta Palace.
-Ujjayanta Palace got its name by the noble laureate Rabindranath Tagore.
+Ujjayanta Palace got its name from the noble laureate Rabindranath Tagore.
 Maharaja Radha Kishore Manikya built this palace in 1901 A.D.
-The Mughal style gardens and the lakefront compliments the aesthetical and architectural finesse of the palace.
+The Mughal-style gardens and the lakefront compliments the aesthetical and architectural finesse of the palace.
 Today the palace is known as Tripura State Museum.

-3. Sepahijala Wildlife Sanctuary.
-Located 28km away from Agartala, Sepahijala wildlife sanctuary is a paradise for nature and wildlife lovers.
+Located 28km away from Agartala, the Sepahijala wildlife sanctuary is a paradise for nature and wildlife lovers.
 The sanctuary also accommodates a deer park, a zoo, and a botanical garden.
 One may book a tourist cottage in the sanctuary and enjoy the boating facility and the view of a lush green coffee plantation in the vicinity.

 Agartala is a fine example of nature's lush beauty and locally diverse culture.
 If you want to travel someplace really refreshing then it can be a good option to visit.
 It is located at a distance of about 2,443, 3,289, 1,542, 3,488 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Here is how you can reach Agartala by the following means of public transportation.

-By Train.
 The city of Agartala is quite well connected with the other major cities of the country via regular train routes.
-The Agartala railway station is where you have to get down if you are travelling by rail.
+The Agartala railway station is where you have to get down if you are traveling by rail.
 One can board trains such as AGTL Passenger, Kanchanjunga express, and AGTL Sundri Express to reach this beautiful city.

-By Road.
 If road adventure is your thing and you have planned a visit to Agartala via car or bike then you have to cover a major distance via National Highway 27 to reach Agartala.
-The city is 2400km, 3200km, 1500km and 3400km away from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
+The city is 2400km, 3200km, 1500km, and 3400km away from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 One may also book tickets for the tourist bus to Agartala from any city in India.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here